shauli-ravfogel/rnn_typology/README.md

 	collector.collect_agreement()
 ```

-Running `main.py` would generate a file named `deps.csv`, that contains instances of modified sentences that present the desired grammatical phenomena.
+Running `main.py` would generate a file named `deps.csv`, that contains instances of modified sentences exhibiting the desired grammatical phenomena.